You are here

 Section 7.2 of the Graduate School Handbook

 Minimum Hours.
 A minimum of 80 graduate credit hours beyond the baccalaureate degree is required to earn a doctoral degree.
 If a master’s degree has been earned by the student, then a minimum of 50 graduate credit hours beyond the master’s degree is required.
 If the master’s degree was earned at another university, it must be transferred to this university.
+Of the 50 post-master’s hours, at least 24 graduate hours must be taken at this university.
 A student must be registered for at least three graduate credit hours during the semester(s) or summer term(s) of the candidacy examination, the semester or summer term of the final oral examination, and the semester or summer term of expected graduation.

 Master’s Credit.
 When a doctoral student has taken a master’s degree at this university and has earned graduate credit in excess of the minimum required for that degree, the student’s advisor, with the approval of the Graduate Studies Committee, notifies the Graduate School of the courses to be counted toward the 50 graduate credit hours required for the doctoral degree.
 This notification must occur no later than the end of the first semester of enrollment beyond completion of the master’s degree.
 Such graduate credit hours would be those normally earned as part of the doctoral degree program.

 Petition.
 The Graduate Studies Committee may petition the Dean of the Graduate School to waive the 80 graduate credit-hour requirement when it imposes an undue delay on a student’s earning a doctoral degree.
 The student must fulfill all other doctoral degree requirements.